Somerset

 Burrow Mump

 From the top of the Mump, we can survey the countryside in all directions.
-If Alfred the Great (849-901) stood here around 878, he would have been looking at most of what remained of his kingdom.
+If Alfred the Great (849-901) stood here about the year 878, he would have been looking at most of what remained of his kingdom.
 The area is known as the Somerset Levels and in Saxon times it would have been inaccessible marshland.
 After his defeat at the Battle of Chippenham, the marshes of Athelney were all that Alfred could call his own.
 However, their very remoteness worked to his advantage.
 Undisturbed, his forces rested and regrouped and within a few months he convincingly defeated the Danes at the Battle of Ethandun, probably near the present village of Edington in Wiltshire.

 It was at North Newton, about three miles to the west, that Alfred lost one of his prized possessions.
 The famous Alfred Jewel was found in a field here in the seventeenth century, and is exhibited at the Ashmolean Museum in Oxford.
 This beautiful and unique object has the inscription Alfred had me made in Anglo-Saxon.
 It is believed to have been a pointer for use when reading scrolls or parchments.